clj-pdf/clj-pdf/README.md

 # clj-pdf

-A Library for easily generating PDFs from Clojure
+A library for easily generating PDFs from Clojure

 ## Installation